CultivateCreativeSpace/CultivateCreativeSpace.github.io/index.md

 <hr />

 <div class="centered button-top-bottom-padding">
-    <a class="button" href="https://cultivatecreativespace.hbportal.co/public/662690cc7ce9d3002b73b375">Hourly Rentals!</a>
+    <a class="button" href="https://hello.dubsado.com:443/public/schedulerGroup/67674939be6904003aa67212">Hourly Rentals!</a>
 </div>

+To book the space, click the button and select your desired time slot **INCLUDING** setup and cleanup time.

+First time renters must book a minimum of 1.5 hours, to ensure that they can complete their set up, meeting, tear-down, required cleanup and departure duties.
+Returning and punctual renters may book a minimum of 1 hour.

-To book the space, click the button and select your desired time slot INCLUDING setup and cleanup time.
-Anyone renting the space to host their newborn photography sessions or small events are required to book a minimum of 2 hours, but ideally 3 hours due to the nature of those events and the setup/cleanup involved.
-If you are NOT a photographer but desire a photographer for your space rental, you need to either book separately with Alysha Sanford Photography, or with another photographer of your choice.
+Newborn photography session bookings and any/all events must book a minimum time slot of 2 hours, but ideally 3 hours + due to the nature of those events.

+All custom event decor and supplies must be brought in, including event tables and chairs.
+All food, drink and event trash must be hauled out with you (bags are provided).
+The studio does not currently offer a food prep space or any food storage.
+Various backdrops, prop furniture and light decor found on site can be utilized during your event but must be returned as found prior to the end of your rental window.
+Check out our social media pages for current decor available (see the link in our email signature below!).

+At this time, WIFI is not provided.

+Reservations are not complete until the rental agreement and liability waiver have been signed, and the payment has been submitted.
+See Terms and conditions for all detailed policies when completing your reservation.
+Please reach out if you have any questions.

 <hr />

 <div class="centered button-top-bottom-padding">
-    <a class="button" href="https://cultivatecreativespace.hbportal.co/public/662693157ce9d3001973b294">Become a Member!</a>
+    <a class="button" href="mailto:hello@cultivatecreativespace.com">Become a Member!</a>
 </div>

 Memberships allow you to book more often and with ease!
 They also include a nice discount on the existing hourly rate and special membership perks.
 These are a 3 month minimum commitment, with auto payments set up each month.
-Click the button for more info!
+Click the button to chat more about a membership!

 <hr />

 <div class="centered button-top-bottom-padding">
-    <a class="button" href="https://cultivatecreativespace.hbportal.co/public/66268d86d878d30019deeb2b">Vendor Market Event Table Space!</a>
+    <a class="button" href="mailto:hello@cultivatecreativespace.com">Vendor Market Event Table Space!</a>
 </div>

 Want to join us for a vendor market?
-Click the button to see the current schedule and reserve your spot for a great rate!
+Click the button to chat about our upcoming markets!

 <div class="section"></div>